Content violations and bans

 When does TikTok permanently ban accounts?

-We may permanently ban accounts if we identify the following violations of our Community Guidelines and Terms of Service:
+We may permanently ban accounts if we identify the following violations of our Community Guidelines and Terms of Service, including:

 ༚ Post, promote, or facilitate youth exploitation or child sexual abuse material (CSAM).